cotengra

 • opt_kwargs – Supplied to HyperOptimizer.

-set_surface_order = False#
+set_surface_order = False

 Get a frozenset of the options that are most likely to affect the path.
 These are the options that we use when the directory name is not manually specified.

-update_from_tree(tree, overwrite=True)[source]#
+update_from_tree(tree, overwrite='improved')[source]

 Explicitly add the contraction that tree represents into the cache.
 For example, if you have manually improved it via reconfing.
 If overwrite=False and the contracton is present already then do nothing.
+If overwrite='improved' then only overwrite if the new path is better.
+If overwrite=True then always overwrite.

-__call__(inputs, output, size_dict, memory_limit=None)[source]#
+__call__(inputs, output, size_dict, memory_limit=None)[source]

-search(inputs, output, size_dict)[source]#
+search(inputs, output, size_dict)[source]

-cotengra.hash_contraction(inputs, output, size_dict, method='a')[source]#
+cotengra.hash_contraction(inputs, output, size_dict, method='a')[source]

 Compute a hash for a particular contraction geometry.